amuldotexe/amuldotexe.github.io/content/_index.md

 ---
-title: the diary of amuldotexe
+bookCollapseSection: false
-type: docs
+title: About Me
 ---

 Hi

-I am amuldotexe.
+I am amuldotexe

 Have been working in tech since 2010